Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 - Severe: Below 8 g/dL

-- Very Dangerous: Below 6 g/dL (may require urgent medical treatment or transfusion)
+- Very critical: Below 6 g/dL

 When Hemoglobin Becomes Too High